Skip to content

 With apologies to Alan Rowan, from whose excellent book I borrowed the name for this blog post.

 All images © Alex Roddie.
 All Rights Reserved.
+Images produced using a camera and free of AI contamination.
 Please don’t reproduce these images without permission.

 Notes